arinjoy/next-to-go/README.md

 - A mix of **`MVVM`** and **`VIPER`** design pattern is used to acheive loose coupling and unit testing via **`Dependency Injection`** patterns and mocks
 - Currently use Apple's `Combine` based `Reactive Binding`
 - ✋🏽`TODO`: Migrate from `Combine` driven Publishers into `Swift`'s `Moden Concurrency Async Await` paradigm (layer by layer where feasible)
-- `Unit Testing` (about 70%) has been added on each layer.
-(A bit more coverage can still be added in presentation layer code, all view models are tested for now)
+- `Unit Testing` (about 70%) has been covered on each layer.
+(A bit more can still be added in presentation layer code, all view models are tested for now, and to some shared utils)
-- Some TODO notes left in the code deliberartely for potential improvements and SwfiftLint warns us about those to trace them.
+- Some TODO notes left in the code deliberartely for potential improvements and SwfiftLint warns us about those to trace them

 The package depdencies (import logic from one to another) are shown below: